 It is the duty of all employers to ensure that their employees can carry out there contracted duties in safety.
 In schools this responsibility rests with the Board of Management.
 This employer/employee relationship and responsibility is complicated by the fact that most schools are very dependant on the support of the Department of Education & Science in the provision of safe and secure school buildings and facilities.
 However it is the Board of Management that carries the legal duty of care for school employees and it is the Board’s responsibility to ensure that high standards and best practice are applied to all aspects of safety.

-The 1989 and 2005 Acts brought schools within the scope of safety legislation and in that they are the same as all workplaces.
-However the risks and hazards that exist in schools are different to other places of work.
+The risks and hazards that exist in schools are different to other places of work.
 Teachers and school employees, like employees generally, face standard workplace risks such as trips and slips, fire hazards, manual handling and other physical dangers.
 However the more common occupational hazards for teachers are in the realm of occupational illnesses such as result from high levels of stress or pressure of work.
 Teachers exhibit higher levels of stress related medical conditions that are found in workplaces generally resulting in depression, anxiety and other psychological and physical illnesses.
 In this light workplace safety and hazard identification for schools must give due regard to the exact nature of workplace illnesses and injuries that teachers are likely to experience.